MDMA ADDICTION TREATMENT

 MDMA has been used previously in very specific therapeutic applications, but there are currently no accepted medical uses for the drug.
 Unfortunately, some practitioners—particularly in “new age” or spiritual communities—still use MDMA in unsubstantiated therapies or in an effort to enhance spiritual/religious practices.
 Such uses are still considered illegal in the United States.¹

 Especially in the case of “party drugs” like MDMA, friends and family of addicted individuals often see their drug use as a habit perpetuated by a selfish desire to feel good and ignore responsibilities.
 However, drug addiction is a medically recognized disease with a documented physiological cause.
 MDMA directly alters brain chemistry, which can create an intense chemical dependency.
-Because of this, a person who is addicted to MDMA cannot simply make the choice to stop taking the drug.
+And because MDMA is addictive in this way, a person in its grip cannot simply make the choice to stop taking the drug.

 The ways in which MDMA affects brain chemistry have actually been fairly well documented.
 The drug produces the pleasurable effects it does by interfering with the regulation of three of the brain’s most critical neurotransmitters: serotonin, dopamine, and norepinephrine.